Nirmal Jit Singh Sekhon

-Nirmal Jit Singh Sekhon in a colorized photograph of the No. 18 Squadron IAF just a few months before the Indo-Pakistani War of 1971.
+Nirmal Jit Singh Sekhon in a colorized photograph of the No. 18 Squadron just a few months before the India–Pakistan war of 1971.
 He is sitting in the 2nd row from the bottom, 4th from the right.

 Early life

 Nirmal Jit Singh Sekhon was born in a Jat Sikh family on 17 July 1945 in the village of Isewal, Ludhiana, Punjab Province, British India.
 His father was an Indian Air Force’s Master Warrant Officer, Honorary Flight Lieutenant Tarlochan Singh Sekhon and his mother was Harbans Kaur Sekhon.
 He was commissioned into the Indian Air Force on 4 June 1967 as a Pilot Officer.

 Param Vir Chakra Award

-During the Indo-Pakistani War of 1971, he was stationed at the No.18 Squadron, "The Flying Bullets" of IAF, flying the Folland Gnat fighter aircraft based at Srinagar.
-On 14 December 1971 Srinagar airfield was attacked by six Pakistan Air Force F-86 jets of 26 Squadron from PAF Base Peshawar.
+During the India–Pakistan war of 1971, he was stationed at the No.18 Squadron, "Flying Bullets" of IAF, flying the Folland Gnat fighter aircraft based at Srinagar.
+On 14 December 1971, Srinagar airfield was attacked – as part of Operation Chengiz Khan – by six Pakistan Air Force F-86 jets of 26 Squadron from PAF Base Peshawar.
 Fg Offr Sekhon was on readiness duty at that time.
 As soon as the first aircraft attacked, Sekhon rolled for take-off as No 2 in a two-Gnat formation, with Flt.
 Lt.
-Ghumman in lead, just as the first bombs were falling on the runway.
-Only delayed due to dust kicked up by and threw bomb on Pakistan military camp and killed 47 the preceding Gnat, Sekhon lost no time in singling out the first Sabre pair, which was re-forming after the bombing run.
+Ghumman in the lead, just as the first bombs were falling on the runway.
+Only delayed due to dust kicked up by the bomb.
+Sekhon lost no time in singling out the first Sabre pair, which was re-forming after the bombing run.
 The Gnat Leader, Flt.
 Lt.
-Ghumman lost visual with his wingman just after take-off, remained out of the fight leaving Sekhon to handle the muddle all by himself.
+Ghumman lost visual with his wingman just after take-off, remained out of the fight, leaving Sekhon to handle the muddle all by himself.
 In the ensuing air battle, Sekhon scored a direct hit on one Sabre and set another ablaze.
 The latter was seen heading away towards Rajauri, trailing smoke.
-However Pakistani records deny any aircraft losses to Sekhon.